seaboyz/You-Dont-Know-JS/scope-closures/apA.md

 But I strongly prefer, and always use myself, the former `publicAPI` form.
 Two reasons:

-* `publicAPI` is a semantic descriptor that aids readability by making it more obvious what the purpose of the object is.
+* ***`publicAPI` is a semantic descriptor that aids readability by making it more obvious what the purpose of the object is***.

-* Storing an inner `publicAPI` variable that references the same external public API object returned, can be useful if you need to access or modify the API during the lifetime of the module.
+* ***Storing an inner `publicAPI` variable that references the same external public API object returned, can be useful if you need to access or modify the API during the lifetime of the module***.

     For example, you may want to call one of the publicly exposed functions, from inside the module.
 Or, you may want to add or remove methods depending on certain conditions, or update the value of an exposed property.